taranahassan/Elections_Analysis/README.md

 Once the code is set up to retrieve the specific data, we are able to format the output to be readable.  ![Formatting_output_example](https://github.com/taranahassan/Elections_Analysis/blob/main/Image_examples/Formatting_output_example.png?raw=true)

 The code can be reused for other Congressional elections as well, nothing in the code would need to be changed except maybe the file path and the data source file that needs to be opened and read.
+A similar code can be used for the Senatorial Election as well:

-We could use this code for a Senatorial Election.
-Dataset would be much larger therefore much more beneficial and efficient when doing an election audit.
-The same code would need to be expanded.
-Since the current code only extracts information for counties and candidates for the precinct of Colarado, we would need to expand that to provide multiple precincts within a city and then multiple cities within a state.
-The following edits can be made:
+      1. Dataset would be much larger therefore much more beneficial and efficient when doing an election audit.
+      2. The same code can be used and would need to be expanded.
+      3. Since the current code only extracts information for counties and candidates for the precinct of Colarado, we would need to expand that to provide multiple precincts            within a city and then multiple cities within a state.
-      1. Include more variables to initialize total votes for each city and state in addition to the county already set.
+      4. Include more variables to initialize total votes for each city and state in addition to the county already set.
-      2. Each city will have their own candidates running for the House of Representatives and each state will have candidates running for the Senate position.
+      5. Each city will have their own candidates running for the House of Representatives and each state will have candidates running for the Senate position.

 In the *1st for loop with if-then statements* we have, is extracting list of counties, each counties totaling votes and percentages, the list of candidates and their respective votes and percentages.
 Therefore:

-      3. We would need to initialize a *2nd for loop with if-then statements* to extract the same for cities; each cities' totaling votes and percentages, candidates within the          city and their respective votes and percentages.
+      6. We would need to initialize a *2nd for loop with if-then statements* to extract the same for cities; each cities' totaling votes and percentages, candidates within the          city and their respective votes and percentages.
-      4. A *3rd for loop with if-then statements* will extract the same for each state.
+      7. A *3rd for loop with if-then statements* will extract the same for each state.
-      5. The code thereafter to print and save to the text file for all the data extracted can be copied for cities and states; the only edit would be to change the variables            that reference to the list and dictionaries created for each category.
+      8. The code thereafter to print and save to the text file for all the data extracted can be copied for cities and states; the only edit would be to change the variables            that reference to the list and dictionaries created for each category.